Nike Retaliation TR

 We earn affiliate commissions at no extra cost to you when you buy through us.

 Over the years, Nike developed various technologies that enhance the performance of its shoes.
 One of these features is Flywire, a thin cable that integrates with the eyelets to create a snug fit.
 The Retaliation TR is just one of the numerous models that employ such a signature design.

 The Nike Retaliation TR uses an exposed midsole.
 This foam material is designed to withstand the wear and tear associated with daily training.

 A rubber compound protects the high-wear areas such as the heel, the perimeter of the midfoot, and the toe box.
 It features small, densely placed, triangular nubs that provide traction on most types of surfaces.
 It extends to the toe tip to give protection and grip during the toe-off.

-The Retaliation TR employs a dual-density foam midsole.
+This Nike trainer employs a dual-density foam midsole.
 The firm foam makes the underfoot platform more stable.
 It extends to the lateral side of the midfoot, acting as an outrigger that delivers support during side-to-side movements.
 The soft foam absorbs shock during impact and offers a comfortable bed for the foot.
-The foam is lightweight, abrasion resistant and resilient.
+The foam is lightweight, abrasion-resistant and resilient.

 The Nike Retaliation TR utilizes a mesh upper that is lightweight and breathable.
 It has enough softness to allow flexibility while still maintaining some rigidity to support the foot.